 Norwegian operator Equinor is on track to deliver what could be the world’s fastest upstream project startup at its Aasta Hansteen development in the Norwegian North Sea later this year, thanks to a drive toward automation and running virtual startups.

-The project is a year behind its original 2017 startup date due to delays in construction.
-But Swedish power and automation group ABB said that by using its ABB Ability digital solutions to review the plant’s operability and then run a virtual startup, using a dynamic model, to find and resolve any issues before the actual startup, an estimated 40 days—or 2,700 man-hours—could be saved.
+The project is a year behind its original 2017 startup date, due to delays in construction.
+But, Swedish power and automation group ABB says that by using its ABB Ability digital solutions to review the plant’s operability and then run a virtual startup, using a dynamic model, to find and resolve any issues before the actual startup, an estimated 40 days—or 2700 man hours—look set to be saved.

-The time-saving was found by automating more of the startup procedures—some 1,000 manual interventions were reduced by 98% to 20—and finding and resolving some 57 issues ahead of the startup procedure, according to ABB.
+The time-saving was found by automating more of the startup procedures—some 1,000 manual interventions were reduced by 98% to 20—and finding and resolving some 57 issues ahead of the startup procedure, said ABB.

-“We believe this will be the world’s fastest startup,” Marius Aarset, vice president of advanced services and products for the Norwegian hub of oil, gas and chemicals at ABB, told Hart Energy in an interview before the company’s announcement at ONS 2018 in Stavanger, Norway.
+“We believe this will be the world’s fastest startup,” Marius Aarset, vice president of advanced services and products for the Norwegian hub of oil, gas and chemicals at ABB, told Hart Energy in an interview prior to the company’s announcement at ONS 2018 in Stavenger, Norway.

 The challenge is that these issues go unnoticed until startup and then cause costly delays.

-On Aasta Hansteen, which is in 1,300 m (4,265 ft) water depth in the Vøring area 300 km (186 miles) offshore, ABB is deploying its ABB Ability platform and its in-house domain expertise.
-This includes identifying logical sequences that take place during startup, such as having a valve in the right position, activating a control sequence and then piecing them together.
-They can be activated with one intervention, instead of multiple, so that it is a more automated process, according to Aarset.
+On Aasta Hansteen, which is in a 1,300 m water depth in Vøring area, 300 km offshore, ABB is its ABB Ability platform and its in-house domain expertise.
+This includes identifying logical sequences that take place during startup, such as having a valve in the right position, the activating a control sequence and then piecing them together.
+They can be done activated with one intervention, instead of multiple, so that it’s a more automated process, according to Aarset.

 ABB also used a dynamic model to test the design.
-“In the past, dynamic models were used for training the operators,” said Borghild Lunde, senior vice president for the Norwegian hub of oil, gas and chemicals at ABB.
-“Now we’re using them to test if there are fl aws in the design.”
+“In the past, dynamic models were used for training the operators,” said Borghild Lunde, senior vice president for the Norwegian hub of oil, gas and chemicals for ABB.
+“Now we’re using them to test if there are flaws in the design.”

-In addition to reducing the time to first oil or gas, these systems have benefits during operations, according to Lunde.
+In addition to reducing the time to first oil or gas, these systems have benefits during operations, said Lunde.
 That includes helping to achieve optimum production faster by being able to tune facilities more easily with more automated processes.

-“When you have to shut in a well for maintenance and want to start up again, you also get the benefit from this,” Lunde said.
+“When you have to shut in a well or for maintenance and want to start up again, you also get the benefit from this,” lunde said.
 “It’s faster.
-We have cut the time it takes back to hours when it used to be almost days.”
+We have cut the time it takes back to hours, when it used to be almost days.”

-It has taken the upstream industry a long time to adopt these ideas.
-Lunde started work on this area when her son was born, and he’s now 20.
+It’s taken the upstream industry a long time to adopt these ideas.
+Lunde started work in this area when her son was born; he’s now 20.

-“We have gained a lot of experience from various applications on various sites, but it’s not until recently [upstream] customers have been interested in the whole spectra, from commissioning through to startup and production as part of daily operations,” Lunde said.
-“In downstream this has been more accepted, because they have had to make money [and] they have to be performing.
+“We have gained a lot of experience from various applications on various sites but it’s not until recently [upstream] customers have been in interested in the whole spectre, from commissioning through to startup and production as part of daily operations,” Lunde said.
+“In downstream, this has been more accepted, because they have had to make money, they have to be performing.
 It’s now clearly on the table.
 For some of the smaller players, this can offer more value.
-For some operators, the ultimate goal is a more autonomous asset.”
+For some operators, the ultimate goal is a more autonomous asset.

-Aarset said ABB already is working on what could be called “auto-pilot” systems for ramping up wells.
+Aarset says ABB is already working on what could be called “auto-pilot” systems for ramping up wells.

-Equinor had engaged ABB early on in the Aasta Hansteen project development, valued at $3.84 billion when it was submitted for government approval and now estimated to cost about $4.4 billion, for which ABB also has delivered full automation and safety systems and telecommunications.
+Equinor had engaged ABB early on in the Aasta Hansteen project development, valued at US$3.84 billion (NOK32 billion) when it was submitted for government approval and now estimated to cost about $4.4 billion (NOK 36.7 billion), for which ABB has also delivered full automation and safety systems and telecommunications.